MileHacker Logo

 Dining Customs and Etiquette

-• Meal Times: Lunch is often the largest meal of the day for locals, typically between 1 PM and 3 PM.
+• Meal Times: Lunch time is often the largest meal of the day for locals, typically between 1 PM and 3 PM.
 Dinner usually begins later, from 7 PM to 10 PM.

 Ingredients and Flavors